top of page

 Do you do linework?

 My handpoked tattoos are all dotwork.
-I can do some linework, fill, and colour with my machine.
+I can do linework, fill, and colour with my machine.
 I really enjoy combining the textures achieved with the two techniques.

 Time